 Iowa State University South is a suburban neighborhood (based on population density) located in Ames, Iowa.

-Iowa State University South real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes.
+Iowa State University South real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Iowa State University South neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 2000 and the present.

 In Iowa State University South, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Iowa State University South is very tight compared to the demand for property here.

-Renter-occupied real estate is dominant in the Iowa State University South neighborhood.
-The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 93.1%, which is higher than 97.6% of the neighborhoods in America.
-If you were to buy and live in the property you bought here, you would be almost alone in doing so.
+94.7% of the real estate in the Iowa State University South neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
 With a real estate vacancy rate of only 0.0%, the Iowa State University South neighborhood has a lower vacancy rate than 100.0% of U.S. neighborhoods, a very elite group.
 Such a low vacancy rate may indicate very strong real estate demand in the neighborhood combined with some impediments to increasing supply, such as zoning or existing density of development, among other potential reasons.

-Furthermore, if you find historic homes and neighborhoods attractive, you love the details, the history, and the charm, then you are sure to be interested in this neighborhood.
-With 87.9% of the residential real estate in the Iowa State University South neighborhood built no later than 1939, and some built considerably earlier, this neighborhood has a greater concentration of historic residences than 99.9% of all neighborhoods in America.
+In addition, if you find historic homes and neighborhoods attractive, you love the details, the history, and the charm, then you are sure to be interested in this neighborhood.
+With 80.8% of the residential real estate in the Iowa State University South neighborhood built no later than 1939, and some built considerably earlier, this neighborhood has a greater concentration of historic residences than 99.7% of all neighborhoods in America.
 In this regard, this neighborhood truly stands out as special.

 In a nation where 1 out of every 4 children lives in poverty, the Iowa State University South neighborhood stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

-Did you know that the Iowa State University South neighborhood has more Austrian and Dutch ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Iowa State University South neighborhood has more Dutch and Norwegian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.9% of this neighborhood's residents have Austrian ancestry and 6.5% have Dutch ancestry.
+In fact, 6.5% of this neighborhood's residents have Dutch ancestry and 7.7% have Norwegian ancestry.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.